Addons

 Hint

-text Whenever [NAME] is be mentioned in the article below, it should be replaced with the name of the addon in only lowercase letters.
+text Whenever [NAME] is mentioned in the article below, it should be replaced with the name of the addon in all lowercase letters.

 Addon Structure